w3f/polkadot-wiki-mkdocs/docs/general/chain-state-values.md

     #### Bounty Curator Deposit

     On Polkadot, the bounty curator deposit is calculated by multiplying the curator fee by the bounty curator deposit multiplier set to {{ rpc("polkadot", "Bounties", "CuratorDepositMultiplier", 500000, true, readable="percentage") }}.
-The deposit can range between a minimum of {{ rpc("polkadot", "Bounties", "CuratorDepositMin", 100000000000, true, readable="human_readable") }} DOT and a maximum of {{ rpc("polkadot", "Bounties", "CuratorDepositMax", 2000000000000, true, readable="human_readable") }} DOT.
+The deposit can range between a minimum of {{ rpc("polkadot", "Bounties", "CuratorDepositMin", 100000000000, true, readable="human_readable") }}  and a maximum of {{ rpc("polkadot", "Bounties", "CuratorDepositMax", 2000000000000, true, readable="human_readable") }}

     #### Bounty Deposit

-    The deposit to submit a bounty on Polkadot is {{ rpc("polkadot", "Bounties", "BountyDepositBase", 10000000000, true, readable="human_readable") }} DOT.
+    The deposit to submit a bounty on Polkadot is {{ rpc("polkadot", "Bounties", "BountyDepositBase", 10000000000, true, readable="human_readable") }}

     #### Bounty Duration